-The Oral Comprehensive Exam (OCE) consists of the oral defense of a written research proposal developed by the student.
-As a first step the student will develop two pre-proposals, each on a different research topic.
-One of these will be developed into a complete proposal to be defended by the student before their examination committee.
+The Qualifying Exam consists of the oral defense of a written research proposal developed by the student.
+As a first step, the student will develop a pre-proposal on any Microbiology or Immunology topic, including their planned or related research.

 Timetable.
-Students are expected to take the OCE during the fall semester of their third year of graduate study.
-The first step in the process is the submission of the pre-proposals, which are due by September 1.
-Special permission from the Graduate Affairs Committee is required in advance if a student is unable to submit the pre-proposals by this deadline.
-Permission must include an explanation for the delay and a proposed timeline for submitting the pre-proposals.
+Students are expected to finish the Qualifying Exam no later than the 5th semester of graduate study, excluding summer semesters.
+The first step in the process is the submission of the pre-proposal, which is due within 2 months of finishing the 4th semester.
+For a student admitted in the Fall, this timeline requires pre-proposal submission in the summer following their second year and Qualifying Exam completion during the Fall semester of their third year.
+Special permission from the Graduate Affairs Committee is required in advance if a student is unable to submit the pre-proposal by this deadline.
+Permission must include an explanation for the delay and a proposed timeline for submitting the pre-proposal.
 The Graduate Affairs Committee will evaluate special circumstances, such as medical leaves or department transfers, on a case-by-case basis.
-The OCE can be taken earlier if so desired and it can be arranged.
+The Qualifying Exam can be taken earlier if so desired if it can be arranged.

 Committee Membership.
 The Director of the Microbiology Graduate Program must approve the examination committee.
-The examination committee will consist of at least four members and the student's major advisor.
-The chair of the committee must be a member of the Department and cannot be the student's major advisor.
+The examination committee will consist of at least five members.
+The chair of the committee must be a member of the Department and cannot be the student's mentor.
 At least three members of the committee must have primary appointments within the Department and at least one member must be from outside the Department.

 Pre-Proposal.
-To begin the process students will write two pre-proposals, neither of which can be related to research topics ongoing in the lab they have joined.
-If there is some question the student should consult their committee chair.
-The pre-proposals and the final proposal are to be based upon original ideas of the student and are to be written independently.
-Consultations with other students or faculty who are not committee members are encouraged.
-Each pre-proposal should be limited to three pages, including figures and tables, but not including references.
-Each page should be single-spaced, with a left/right/top/bottom margin of 3/4", and a font size of 11 (Arial).
-The emphasis of the pre-proposals is to provide sufficient background to frame the hypothesis.
+To begin the process students will write a pre-proposal.
+This pre-proposal should be limited to three pages, including figures and tables, but not including references.
+Each page should be single-spaced, with a left/right/top/bottom margin of 1/2", and a font size of 11 (Arial).
+The emphasis of the pre-proposal is to provide sufficient background to frame the hypothesis.
 This outline should include the specific aims and a brief outline of the experimental strategy.
 Be sure not to propose too many aims so that each aim can be explored in depth.
 Two or three specific aims are standard.
+The student's mentor can offer advice on the content of the aims if requested by the student, but the ideas and proposal must be written by the student and consist of his/her ideas.

 The Committee will meet within 14 days after submission without the student present and make one of the following decisions:

-If neither pre-proposal is suitable, the chair of the committee will summarize the suggestions of the committee and prepare a written statement for the student.
 When the committee re-reviews a revised or new pre-proposal, the committee can either accept the pre-proposal or allow another 14 days to continue to revise the pre-proposal.
-If the student is unable to prepare an acceptable pre-proposal, the student will be dismissed from the Ph.D. program.
+If the student is unable to prepare an acceptable pre-proposal, the student may be dismissed from the Ph.D. program.

 Proposal.
-The student will expand the pre-proposal selected by the committee into a full length proposal.
+The student will expand the pre-proposal by the committee into a full-length proposal.
 The full proposal is due within 45 days of notification that a pre-proposal is acceptable.
-The proposal should follow the NIH guidelines of an R21 application, except that it can be expanded to 12 pages, excluding the cited references.
+The proposal should follow the NIH Guidelines for an F31 Fellowship.
 An excellent resource for grant-writing tips can be found here.
-The proposed research should be capable of being completed by a team of three graduate students in three years.
-Be sure to consider the expected results as well as alternative results for each experiment.
-Consider the follow-up experiments for each possible result.
+The proposed research should be capable of being completed by a graduate student in two years.
+Be sure to consider the expected results and alternative results for each experiment as well as the follow-up experiments for each possible result.
 Consider alternative approaches in case the first approach fails.

 Recommended lengths for each section